astronomer/docs/astro/ci-cd.md

 :::

-### Multi-step templates
+### Two-step templates

-A multi-step workflow utilizes the `--dags` CLI flag to improve the performance of your CI/CD workflows.
+Two-step templates utilize the `--dags` CLI flag to improve the performance of your CI/CD workflows.
 These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy your entire Astro project as an image when any other files or directories are modified.

 This workflow has a number of benefits: